aninnda/Peer-assessment/DetailedLog/Daniel.md

 - Wrote the User Stories for Sprint 2 and edited the existing ones (written by Samy) to better fit the format.
 Time spent: 2h00

 - Wrote the task breakdown and precised the dependencies and estimated efforts.
 Time spent: 1h30

+## Sprint 3
+- Wrote the sprint 3 planning in the Excel.Time spent: 45 mins
+- Wrote the User Stories for Sprint 2.
+Time spent: 45 mins
+- Wrote the task breakdown and precised the dependencies and estimated efforts.
+Time spent: 20 mins